krrishd/text-a-rep-backend/README.md

 Made at [CalHacks III](http://calhacks.io).

+**Note:** The live version of this (at [itskrish.co/text-your-rep](http://itskrish.co/text-your-rep)) only uses Phaxio's test API key & secret, meaning that the faxes aren't currently being sent (even though Phaxio's corresponding callback runs); if this project receives enough interest, I'll replace the test keys with real ones (although I'd hope someone with more funds would deploy this instead OR just donate to me).

 ## Setup

 If you're trying to set this up on your own, I'd recommend a Heroku deploy.